+Utilities

+Additionally, utilities (water, sewer, power and communications) are available within the road right-of-way in areas where residential development has occurred including Southeast Regner Road, Southwest Towle Avenue and adjacent neighborhoods.

+Zoning

+The site is zoned low density residential (7 units per acre).
+Much of the site is covered by the Habitat Conservation Area overlay and the entire site is covered by the Hillside Physical Constraint overlay.
+Site development will need to address these City of Gresham code requirements.

-Gabbert water reservoir 5.
-Alternatives analysis Three entry area design alternatives were developed and evaluated.
+5. Alternatives analysis

+Three entry area design alternatives were developed and evaluated.
 Several additional parking lot locations were evaluated to support the alternatives development.
 A variety of trail alignments were explored to meet trail connectivity goals.
 This chapter describes design objectives for the nature park entry area and trail network, and key decisions.

-Driveway and parking lot suitability Several locations were considered for parking lot and nature park entry suitability prior to development of design alternatives.
-These locations were evaluated for the ability to accommodate parking for approximately twenty cars.
+Driveway and parking lot suitability

+Several locations were considered for parking lot and nature park entry suitability prior to development of design alternatives.
+These locations were evaluated for the ability to accommodate parking for approximately 20 cars.
 Potential impacts on wildlife habitat, forested wetlands, local traffic impacts, driveway sight distance constraints, existing topography and land cover, and cost of development were considered for each location.
-The feasibility of accommodating parking within existing topography and vegetation without extensive tree removal, or earthwork was reviewed.
-SW 33rd and SW Gabbert Rd Two existing trailhead locations, the ends of SW Gabbert Road and SW 33rd Street, were evaluated and considered unsuitable as possible parking lot locations.
+The feasibility of accommodating parking within existing topography and vegetation without extensive tree removal or earthwork was reviewed.

+Southwest 33rd and Southwest Gabbert Road

+Two existing trailhead locations, the ends of Southwest Gabbert Road and Southwest 33rd Street, were evaluated and considered unsuitable as possible parking lot locations.

 Both locations are on neighborhood streets that dead-end into the natural area in residential neighborhoods.
 The roadways have sidewalks but have highly-constrained right-of-way due to the adjacent homes and steep slopes.
 The land within the natural area at these locations is also steep.

 These locations were considered unsuitable for the main entrance because they would require considerable grading, tree removal, and construction cost, and could create an undesirable increase in traffic volumes on these residential streets.

-Southwest Butler Road Southwest Butler Road, parallel to the southern boundary of the site, was not considered for providing driveway access, a parking lot, or nature park main entrance due to intact habitat, steep topography, numerous drainages, and mature forest on the site's Butler Road frontage.
+Southwest Butler Road

+Southwest Butler Road, parallel to the southern boundary of the site, was not considered for providing driveway access, a parking lot, or nature park main entrance due to intact habitat, steep topography, numerous drainages, and mature forest on the site's Butler Road frontage.